-Get the tools you need to build apps for Microsoft HoloLens and Windows Mixed Reality immersive (VR) headsets.
+Get the tools you need to build applications for Microsoft HoloLens and Windows Mixed Reality immersive (VR) headsets.
 There is no separate SDK for Windows Mixed Reality development; you'll use Visual Studio with the Windows 10 SDK.

 Don't have a mixed reality device?
 You can install the HoloLens emulator to test some functionality of mixed reality apps without a HoloLens.
 You can also use the Windows Mixed Reality simulator to test your mixed reality apps for immersive headsets.

-We recommend installing the Unity game engine as the easiest way to get started creating mixed reality apps, however, you can also build against DirectX if you'd like to use a custom engine.
+We recommend installing the Unity game engine as the easiest way to get started creating mixed reality apps.
+However, you can also build against DirectX if you'd like to use a custom engine.

 Bookmark this page and check it regularly to keep up-to-date on the most recent version of each tool recommended for mixed reality development.

 |Install the most recent version of Windows 10 so your PC's operating system matches the platform for which you're building mixed reality applications.||Installing Windows 10